 Before you send your eLearning on for a quality review, how well do you test it yourself?
-A Quality Assurance (QA) self-check may seem like an obvious task, but some people pass on their eLearning courses for QA when the work is filled with errors.
+Doing your own QA or quality assurance testing may seem like an obvious task.
+Yet too many people pass on their eLearning courses for QA when the work is filled with errors.
 Within a few minutes, the reviewer or tester can tell it hasn’t been checked for quality and consistency.

 Don’t Slow Down Production

-Failure to do a QA self-check slows down the development process because it creates the need for additional cycles of quality review and revisions.
-It costs time, effort, and money to send out an unfinished product for quality testing.
+Failure to do your own QA testing slows down the development process.
+It creates additional cycles of quality review and revisions.
+It costs time, effort, and money to deliver an unfinished product for quality testing.
 And it can generate negative feelings on the part of the tester.
-Quality reviewers expect to receive a course that is in very good shape.
+Quality testers expect to receive a course that is in very good shape.

 I’ll be the first to admit that testing gets old quickly.
 How many times can you look at the same screens before your eyes glaze over?
 That’s when it’s time to take a short break and get yourself motivated.
 Remember that this is an important part of the process.

 If you build several hours or a full day of self-testing and revision time into your schedule, it should actually shorten development time.
 Get your own work as clean as you can before sending it on.
 Here’s how.